 - When a wooden spoon inserted in the oil sizzles, add in a handful of the potato skins.

-- Once they become golden brown (30-45 seconds) remove them with tongs and set on paper towel lined dish.
+- Once they become golden brown (30-45 seconds) remove them with tongs and set them on a paper towel-lined dish.

 - Repeat until all the skins are fried.